Discover the South Downs

 Night skies

-In May 2016 the South Downs National Park became the world’s 13th International Dark Sky Reserve (IDSR) making it a great place to star gaze.
+In May 2016, the South Downs National Park became the world’s 13th International Dark Sky Reserve (IDSR) making it a great place to stargaze.
 The best places to enjoy the night sky are Harting Down, Iping Common, Bignor Hill, Devil’s Dyke, Ditchling Beacon, and Birling Gap.
 The South Downs National Park also hosts a Dark Skies Festival in February.

 Information Centres